Skip to content

 Haiti: 17 Superb Tourist Destinations that You Have to See

-Labadee is a thrilling island with the warm Caribbean waters embracing the shores from all corners.
-It’s a great attraction for those looking to spend some time of tranquility in a quietly peaceful resort.
-Being situated on a coastal peninsula makes it a perfect spot for magnificent beaches and fun water-sports and activities.
+Labadee is a thrilling island with warm Caribbean waters embracing its shores from all corners.
+It’s a great attraction for those looking to enjoy tranquillity in a quietly peaceful resort.
+Its location on a coastal peninsula makes it a perfect spot for magnificent beaches and fun water sports and activities.

 See Haiti’s Last Primary Forest at Macaya National Park

-Given the great importance of forests and how they protect the planet, many countries manage to preserve their natural sanctuaries.
-The Macaya National Park os the last primary forest in Haiti, encompassing rare species of flora and wildlife.
+Given forests’ great importance and how they protect the planet, many countries manage to preserve their natural sanctuaries.
+The Macaya National Park is Haiti’s last primary forest, encompassing rare flora and wildlife species.
 You can access this park by reaching the south-western part of the country.

-This natural forest is a significant source of freshwater where a great amount of rainfall supply the countries major rivers.
-Interestingly, Macaya National Park is also home to some extinct species found nowhere else, including the Mozart’s frog.
-It also embraces a wide array of different bird as well as amphibian species.
+This natural forest is a significant source of freshwater; tremendous rainfall supplies the country’s major rivers.
+Macaya National Park is also home to some extinct species found nowhere else, including Mozart’s frog.
+It also embraces a wide array of different bird and amphibian species.

 Take a Boat Trip to Kokoye Beach

-Since Haiti is popular for its unprecedented beaches, it only makes sense to spend some time in its pristine waters.
+Since Haiti is famous for its unprecedented beaches, spending some time in its pristine waters only makes sense.
 Kokoye Beach is one of the most significant beaches in the country, lying in the southernmost part.
-Taking a boat trip in the blue waters and reaching to Kokoye Beach is a very popular activity done by many tourists.
+Many tourists take a boat trip in the blue waters to reach Kokoye Beach.

-Your trip starts at Marina Blue, where you get on the boat and get ready for an aqua trip.
+Your trip starts at Marina Blue, where you get on the boat and prepare for an aqua trip.
 It takes around an hour or so before your boat settles near the beach.
-At that point, you can start having fun by either swimming or snorkeling.
-Relaxing is also a great option since you’ll be surrounded by calming waters while enjoying some fresh coconuts
+At that point, you can start having fun by either swimming or snorkelling.
+Relaxing is also a great option since you’ll be surrounded by calming waters while enjoying fresh coconuts.

 Hike Above Port-au-Prince on La Selle Mountain

-It’s hard to miss the capital city when you’re visiting a country for the first time.
-Port-au-Prince is the capital city of Haiti and a cultural and historical center.
-There are so many things to do around the city, but hiking from a high point to observe the country’s scenic landscapes is unbeatable.
+When visiting a country for the first time, it’s hard to miss the capital city.
+Port-au-Prince is the capital of Haiti and a cultural and historical centre.
+There are many things to do around the city, but hiking from a high point to observe the country’s scenic landscapes is unbeatable.

 Get on Top of Mount Boutillier

 Another high peak that you shouldn’t miss in Port-au-Prince is Mount Boutillier.
-It’s been popular among tourists and first-time visitors as an excellent spot to have an overview over the capital city of Haiti.
-There’s also a restaurant and bar filling the region right now, so you can enjoy a delicious meal before hiking down to the city.
+It’s been popular among tourists and first-time visitors as an excellent spot to have an overview of the capital city of Haiti.
+A restaurant and bar are also filling the region right now, so you can enjoy a delicious meal before hiking to the city.

 Chill on Amiga Island

-Haiti is home to vast pristine waters, allowing for many chilling and stress-releasing spots.
-However, Amiga Island is an unbeatable destination; it’s a private island that sits off the Labadee coast.
+Haiti has vast, pristine waters, allowing many chilling and stress-releasing spots.
+However, Amiga Island, a private island off the Labadee coast, is an unbeatable destination.

-The island is home to spacious greenery landscapes that please the beholders and induce feelings of relaxation.
-Snorkeling is one of the most popular activities on the island.
-However, there are also adventurous activities to take for the adrenaline-pumping lovers, offering several water sports.
+The island has spacious green landscapes that please the eye and induce relaxation.
+Snorkelling is one of the most popular activities on the island.
+However, there are also adventurous activities for adrenaline-pumping lovers, including several water sports.

 Have Fun on Gelée Beach

-Gelée Beach is another destination in Haiti with a great water adventure.
-This beach sits in southern Haiti, near Les Cayes.
-It’s too popular that it’s a highlighted destination that’s never empty of tourists thanks to its white sand and Azur water that’s warm all year long.
+Gelée Beach is another excellent water adventure destination in Haiti.
+This beach is in southern Haiti, near Les Cayes.
+It’s so popular that it’s a highlighted destination that’s never empty of tourists thanks to its white sand and warm Azur water.

-Besides, the scenes this beach provides are ones that create feelings of relaxation and serenity.
-You can help but ridiculously smile at the coconut palms scattered over the sandy land.
-Tremendous mountainous ranges design the backdrop that you can easily see from a distance.
-Besides, several shacks are available to offer a wide array of flavorful food to savor while on the beach.
+Besides, the scenes this beach provides create feelings of relaxation and serenity.
+You can’t help but ridiculously smile at the coconut palms scattered over the sandy land.
+Tremendous mountainous ranges design a backdrop you can quickly see from a distance.
+Besides, several shacks are available to offer a wide array of flavorful food to savour while on the beach.

 Learn History at the Museum of the Haitian National Pantheon (National Museum of Haiti)

-This magnificent museum is here to debunk a myth that has been going for so long.
-Many people around the world mistakenly believe that Haiti is just an island with abundant beaches and coconut trees to feed on.
+This magnificent museum is here to debunk a long-standing myth.
+Many people worldwide mistakenly believe Haiti is just an island with abundant beaches and coconut trees to feed on.
 However, the Museum of the Haitian National Pantheon, commonly known as the National Museum of Haiti, proves otherwise.

-You need to step inside this museum to know the truth behind the development of this country.
-It preserves a great portion of the Haitian heritage and magnificent history.
-Many artifacts are there, depicting the long history of the country.
-It costs you a very small fee to go way back into the past before the pre-Columbian and see what many people have been missing.
+You must enter this museum to understand the truth behind this country’s development.
+It preserves a significant portion of Haitian heritage and magnificent history.
+Many artefacts depict the country’s long history.
+It costs you a minimal fee to go way back into the past, before the pre-Columbian period, and see what many people have been missing.

 Dip in the Cold Waters of Saut-Mathurine Waterfalls

 Waterfalls are spectacular natural wonders that everyone can’t help but fall in love with.
-Haiti has its own charming waterfalls, the Saut-Mathurine Waterfalls.
-Not only is it charming, but it’s also the biggest waterfall in Haiti.
+Haiti has its charming waterfalls, the Saut-Mathurine Waterfalls.
+Not only is it lovely, but it’s also the biggest waterfall in Haiti.

 Besides the wondrous cascading waters, exotic plants and flora surround the waterfalls.
-The blend of greenery and blue waters offers a unique scene that leaves the beholders spellbound.
+The blend of greenery and blue waters offers a unique scene that leaves the beholder spellbound.
 Many visitors enjoy dipping into the cold waters for some refreshment.
-Others have a more daring souls and like to take a plunge from the top.
+Others are more daring and like to take a plunge from the top.
 Either way, you’ll enjoy the relaxing sounds of nature.

 Tour the Barbancourt Rum Distillery

-Most of the Caribbean countries are famous for producing the world’s best rum, and Haiti is no exception.
-Thanks to their history of sugar cane industry, many regions have been dedicated to rum production ever since.
-The Barbancourt Rum Distillery is one of the famous rum factories in Haiti and the oldest as well.
+Most Caribbean countries are famous for producing the world’s best rum, and Haiti is no exception.
+Thanks to its history of the sugar cane industry, many regions have been dedicated to rum production ever since.
+The Barbancourt Rum Distillery is one of Haiti’s most famous and oldest rum factories.

 Tours are made to the factories where everything began.
-It’s a family business that go way back to 1862.
-This is a great experience for rum lovers.
-You will get to learn about the whole process as well as sip on some fine rum through the tour.
+It’s a family business that goes way back to 1862.
+This is an excellent experience for rum lovers.
+Throughout the tour, you will learn about the process and sip some fine rum.

 Go Ziplining at the Dragon’s Breath

-This one is for real adventurous souls who won’t settle unless their whole bodies are pumping with some adrenaline.
-Water zip line is a great activity that many people enjoy in partaking, but in Haiti it’s a totally different story.
-The Dragon’s Breath is the longest zip line around the whole world, allowing you to soak the magnificent scenes of the ocean while having the wind caress your face.
+This one is for genuine, adventurous souls who won’t settle unless their bodies pump with adrenaline.
+The water zip line is a great activity that many people enjoy in partaking, but it’s a different story in Haiti.
+The Dragon’s Breath is the longest zip line in the world, allowing you to soak in the magnificent ocean scenes while the wind caresses your face.

 Visit Wynne Farm Ecological Reserve

-Nature reserves are great places to observe some of the nature’s workings that haven’t been spoiled by the civilized life.
+Nature reserves are great places to observe some of nature’s workings that haven’t been spoiled by civilized life.
 Haiti is home to Wynne Farm Ecological Reserve.
-It’s a natural park that protects the main water source that courses through the mountains of Kenscoff.
-This tremnendous park is home to some exotic flora and fauna.
-Spacious scenes of greenery and waters fill your vision, letting you leave the place with great serenity within.
+It’s a natural park that protects the primary water source that courses through the mountains of Kenscoff.
+This tremendous park is home to some exotic flora and fauna.
+Spacious scenes of greenery and waters fill your vision, letting you leave the place with significant serenity within.

 Hike to La Visite National Park

-Looking for somewhere interesting to hike through?
+Looking for somewhere interesting to hike?
 La Visite National Park is one of the largest parks in the Republic of Haiti.
-No matter what your fitness level is, you can trek through the national park and observe its unprecedented beauty.
-Lush landscapes stretch over the lands, offering a diverse forms of plant species.
+No matter your fitness level, you can trek through the national park and observe its unprecedented beauty.
+Lush landscapes stretch over the lands, offering diverse plant species.

 Travel Back in Time at Citadelle Laferrière

-Citadelle Laferrière is one of the largest fortresses that date back to the early 19th century.
-It’s one of the magnificent buildings in Haiti that would take you on a journey back to the past.
-People usually refer to it as simply the Citadelle, and in some cases, it’s known as Citadelle Henri Christophe.
+Citadelle Laferrière is one of the largest fortresses, dating back to the early 19th century.
+It’s one of the magnificent buildings in Haiti that will take you on a journey back to the past.
+People usually refer to it as simply the Citadelle; sometimes, it’s called Citadelle Henri Christophe.

-The Citadel is one of the most hot destination in Haiti.
+The Citadel is one of the most popular destinations in Haiti.
 It sits high on the top of the mountains, offering picturesque landscapes.
 History resides within every wall of the citadel; you can sense the breeze of the past while walking through.
-This fortress had been the national defense of the country for years upon years.
+This fortress has been the national defence of the country for years upon years.

 Visit the Sans-Souci Park

-The word Sans Souci is a french phrase that means “Without worries” or “Carefree.”
-That was the purpose of building up this national park.
-Nowadays, it’s deemed as a UNESCO World Heritage Site.
-Visitors are allowed to spend a whole day exploring the vast gardens and the historic structures included within the area.
+Sans Souci is a French phrase that means “without worries” or “Carefree.”
+That was the purpose of building this national park, which is now a UNESCO World Heritage Site.
+Visitors can spend a whole day exploring the area’s vast gardens and historic structures.

 Explore the Jardin Botanique des Cayes (Cayes Botanical Garden)

-Botanical Gardens are tremendous destinations and Haiti suffers no shortage in gardens.
-It was established in 2003 by William Cinea.
-The Cayes Botanical Garden lies close to the most important national parks in Haiti, Macaya National Park and La Visite National Park.
+Botanical Gardens are tremendous destinations, and Haiti suffers no shortage of gardens.
+The Cayes Botanical Garden was established in 2003 by William Cinea.
+It lies close to Haiti’s most important national parks, Macaya National Park and La Visite National Park.
 This destination is perfect for nature lovers who long for some tranquil time.
 You’ll also enjoy the exotic flora and fauna species.

 Haiti is more than just a long list of magnificent beaches.
 While the beaches there offer unbeatable scenes, there’s much more than that.
-History plays a great role in shaping this great island, it’s a great idea to take yourself somewhere where you dig deeper into it.
+History plays a significant role in shaping this incredible island; it’s a great idea to take yourself somewhere where you can dig deeper into it.
 No matter what kind of person you are, Haiti always has something for you.

 Leave a comment